Give your stitching some extra colour with this fun, printed aida.

 This digitally printed cross stitch aida has the pattern and colour on one side and is white on the other.
 It's truly unique and great to try if you'd like to create something a little different without investing in a large piece of expensive fabric.

 Each piece of cross stitch fabric is digitally printed with a hand-dyed look in tones of the base colour, making for a moodier, almost stonewashed effect.
-Turquoise Dream is made up of turquoise-green/blue tones, with white patches in a ripple effect, so it's the perfect backdrop for text-based designs or makes a great alternative to white and cream backdrops for any pattern.
+Western Sky is made up of cornflower blue tones, so it's the perfect backdrop for text-based designs or makes a great alternative to white and cream backdrops for any pattern.

 Available in 14ct, 16ct and 18ct cross stitch aida as well as 28ct and 32ct evenweave fabric, you can choose from three standard sizes:

 Need another size or count?
 Just drop me a line!